Mi a(z) Solana (SOL)

 Solana (SOL) Token Distribution and Allocation

 Solana's native token SOL has a carefully structured distribution model designed to support the network's long-term growth and sustainability.
-The total initial supply was set at 500 million SOL tokens, with a well-defined allocation strategy across different stakeholders and purposes.
+The total initial supply was set at 500 million SOL tokens, with a well-defined allocation strategy across different stakeholder groups.

 Initial Token Allocation Breakdown